Let's all come Together and make Life count!

 Bush foods are edible plants that are native to Australia

 As they've been harvested, cooked and used as medicine for tens of thousands of years by Aboriginal people and Torres Strait Islanders and are an important part of living cultures.
-Many are easy to grow in an Aquaponic system, like Jawan Farms.
+Many are easy to grow in an Aquaponic system like a Jawan Organic Farm.

 WARRIGAL GREENS SPINACH (Tetragonia tetragonoides)